Efficient and Transferable Adversarial Examples from Bayesian Neural Networks: Approach

+Various methods exist to approximate model evidence \citep{Friel2012EstimatingReview}.
+To simplify empirical conclusions, we assume that all architectures in $\mathcal{A}$ have approximately equal evidence.
+This strong assumption is reasonable here, since we select widely used architectures which are well-specified on the standard benchmark datasets evaluated.
+For fairness to ensemble baselines, our experiments on unknown architectures do not include the target architecture in the set $\mathcal{A}$.

-\textbf{Attack algorithm.} One can approximate the solution of Equations \ref{eq:delta-star-bayesian} and \ref{eq:delta-star-interarch} by applying existing adversarial attack algorithms with minor modifications.
-To efficiently perform Bayesian model averaging during iterative attacks, we compute the gradient of every iteration on a single model sample per architecture.
-If multiple architectures are attacked, we average their gradients (see the algorithm description in supplementary materials).
-The cost of iterative attacks, measured as the number of backward passes, does not increase with the number of samples per architecture.
+\textbf{Attack algorithm.} One can approximate the solution of Equations \ref{eq:delta-star-bayesian} and \ref{eq:delta-star-interarch} with minor modifications of existing adversarial attack algorithms, i.e. simply cycling surrogate models throughout iterations.
+To efficiently approximate Bayesian model averaging during iterative attacks, we compute the gradient of every iteration on a single model sample per architecture.
+If multiple architectures are attacked, we average their gradients (see \cref{alg:attack-variant}).
+The cost of iterative attacks, measured as the number of backward passes, does not increase with the number of samples $S$.

+\textbf{Clarifications.} In the following, the intra-architecture transferability represents the case of known target architecture.
+The mass of the prior concentrates on a single architecture, thus the posterior too.
+Respectively, the inter-architecture transferability corresponds to an unknown target architecture not sampled in the surrogate set.
+The prior of the target architecture may not be zero, given the extension to unknown architecture described above.
+But we hold-out this architecture from the surrogate set during empirical evaluation for fairness to baseline and to simplify result interpretations.